greenshot/greenshot/Greenshot/releases/additional_files/readme.txt

 Known issues:
 * Greenshot general: a captured I-Beam cursor isn't displayed correctly on the final result.
 * Greenshot general: Not all hotkeys can be changed in the editor.
 When you want to use e.g. the pause or the Windows key, you will need to be modified the ini directly.
+* Greenshot general: Can't capture 256 color screens
+* Greenshot general: Hotkeys don't function when a UAC (elevated) process is active.
+This we won't change as it is a Windows security measure.
 * Greenshot editor: Rotate only rotates the screenshot, not the added elements or cursor

 0.8.0 (Build 0627)